Hanukkah, Oh Chanukah, Oh Hanukah, Oh ….

-(Editor’s Note: We first wrote this story years ago, but have updated it to reflect dates for 2018.
+(Editor’s Note: We first wrote this story years ago, but have updated it for 2019.
 For specific info on celebrating Hanukkah in Champaign-Urbana, go HERE.)

 Hanukkah may be one of the most well-known Jewish holidays, but it is hardly the most religiously significant.
 Hanukkah celebrates the aftermath of a military victory by Jews (the Maccabees) who fought the religious oppression of Assyrian rule more than 2200 years ago.
 The Jews took back the holy Temple in Jerusalem, which had been desecrated by the Assyrians, who had used it to worship idols and allowed farm animals to reside there.